 - Calendar open to the public on July 20 (Fall semester) and on December 20 (Spring semester).

-- All reservations must be made at least 3 business days in advance (not including Sat/Sun).
+- All reservations must be made 3 business days in advance by 4PM (does not include Sat/Sun).

 - Before requesting a space, please review our guidelines and check the room availability.